Frequently Asked Questions about the Group Health STP Presented by Alaska Airlines

 Q: I would like to produce my own STP jerseys, T-shirts or other merchandise for my group, club or charity.
 Can you send me the event artwork?

 A: Cascade logos and artwork may not be used on clothing other than that which is officially produced for the event.
 Official event merchandise is available for order and for purchase online or at the event finish line.
+If you would like to produce a custom jersey for your riding group that doesn't incorporate the event logo, our friends at JL Velo are happy to help.
+More info available here.

 Q: I see riders with really low numbers.
 How can I get a number less than 100?